Making sense of organic visibility changes becomes a challenge when you're dealing with large keyword sets.

-It all starts with that horrific moment when we log into our AWR account and see that once beautiful, ascending visibility chart line, now going…. down.
+It all starts with that horrific moment when you log into your rank tracker and see that once beautiful, ascending visibility chart line, now going…. down.

 Visibility is a great metric for weighting a website’s overall performance in SERPs, but it would only take us this far.